reportportal/kubernetes/reportportal/v5/README.md

     URL : http://127.0.0.1:15672
 ```

-After RabbitMQ is up and running, edit values.yaml to adjust the settings
+When RabbitMQ is up and running, edit values.yaml to adjust the settings

 Insert the real values of RabbitMQ address and ports: